Unified Messaging in Exchange Server

 Unified Messaging makes it possible for Exchange administrators to combine voice messaging and email messaging into one mailbox so their users can listen to their voice mail messages in their Inbox or by using Outlook Voice Access from any telephone.
 It uses the Exchange store for both email and voice messages.

 Unified Messaging (UM) was first introduced in Microsoft Exchange Server 2007 and was also available in Exchange 2010.
 The Unified Messaging feature set in Exchange 2013 is similar to previous versions of Exchange.
 However, new features have been added and there have been architectural changes.
 Unified Messaging is now considered a component or sub feature of the voice-related features that are offered in Exchange 2013.
-The term Unified Messaging is still widely used in Exchange Management Shell cmdlets and UM-related services, and all Unified Messaging components (including dial plans, auto attendants, UM mailbox policies, and UM IP gateways) along with the ability to manage those UM components, are located within the Unified Messaging node in the navigation pane of the Exchange Administration Center (EAC).
+The term Unified Messaging is still widely used in Exchange Management Shell cmdlets and UM-related services, and all Unified Messaging components (including dial plans, auto attendants, UM mailbox policies, and UM IP gateways) along with the ability to manage those UM components, are located within the Unified Messaging node in the navigation pane of the Exchange admin center (EAC).

 The following topics are gateways to information about new or enhanced features found in Exchange 2013 Unified Messaging:

 The voice mail features found in Unified Messaging offer benefits for both end users and IT administrators.

 When you deploy Unified Messaging, users can access voice mail, email, and calendar information that's located in their mailbox from an email client, for example, Outlook or Microsoft Outlook Web App, from a mobile phone with Microsoft Exchange ActiveSync set up, such as a Windows Phone, or from a telephone.
 Additionally, users can use the following features: